sematic-ai/sematic/docs/container-images.md

-# Sematic and Docker Images
+# Sematic and Container Images

 When Sematic runs your code in the cloud, it does so in a Docker container.
 Your code and all its dependencies need to be in that Docker image for it